masaeedu/init-haskell/README.md

 ## Dependencies

 Requires Nix to be installed, gets everything else it needs through a Nix shell.
 You'll also want `direnv` installed globally if you want to automatically be dropped into a shell with all the goodies, otherwise manually use `nix-shell`.

-Please read through the script and substitute the appropriate parts before you execute it.
-PRs to parametrize out my name and preferred list of extensions welcome.